-The model adopted should meet key accountability and outcome provisions of individual government departments, as well as balancing the need for effective collaboration across institutions to achieve the best outcome from a whole-of-government perspective.
+The governance model is essential to achieving government objectives, driving improvement and maintaining a legal and ethical standing in the eyes of stakeholders, partners, regulators and the broader community.
+For this reason, the model adopted should meet key accountability and outcome provisions of individual government departments, as well as balance the need for effective collaboration across institutions to achieve the best whole-of-government integrated geospatial information management outcome.